sgsbucket/animan-doc/docs/animan/category.md

 title: Resource Category
 ---
 import Icon from "@material-ui/core/Icon";
-import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"
+import { Screenshot, ScreenshotMark, ScreenshotComment } from "../../src/components/Screenshot"

 Resource Category is a set of meta data that defines a resource that belongs to the category.

 To open a category page, select a show, tab to **Resource Category**, and click one of the categories from the list.

 <Screenshot image="/screenshot/resource_category_list.png">
   <ScreenshotMark x="96.3%" y="44.5%" width={40} height={40} textPosition="left">Create asset-type resource</ScreenshotMark>